Newsletter 154, November 2024

 Media placements will include Facebook, LinkedIn, Instagram, TikTok and YouTube; traditional media outlets; subscription TV adverts; some print media and cinema nationwide.
 The parent website of the initiative is Forest Growers NZ, the new brand of the Levy Board and FOA.

 This initiative is desperately needed - Auckland City has just erected its community Christmas tree, 18 m high, covered in plastic and made of steel.
-Who gave the steel industry the right to celcbrate our Christmas?
+Who gave the steel industry the right to celebrate our Christmas?

 Rise up, 18 to 34 year-olds.
 I'll join you when I find my teeth.